SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 * Insert a NOP instruction before writing to SLPCTRL.CTRLA

 **megaTinyCore notes:**
-Currently, this is only in the tinyAVR 1-series w/under 8k flash errata sheet.
-However it is also present of the opposite side of the AVR line impacting their latest parts, the EA-series (which I believe are more closely related to tinyAVRs than Dx-series).
-I think it is very unlikely that this issue is not present on all modern tinyAVRs, and I wouldn't be surprised if it impacted all AVRxt parts period.
+This effects all modern AVRs as of the time of writing.
 As you can see from the instruction set manual, AVRxt was closely modeled on AVRxm, with one of the major areas of difference being that AVRxt has changed the memory interface, trading the wacky combined read/write instructions for performance and probably die size.
 This bug was likely a consequence of that, in combination with the removal of the 20 working registers from the main data address space (that accounts for why it can strike addresses as high as 0x5F - rather than only going up to 0x3F).

 Though some will think this bug to be mighty and dreadful, it is not so.